Berg1989/WordCounterApp/readme.md

 When prompted, enter the path to the directory containing the text files to count.
 The application will skip any files with `exclude.txt` in the file name.

-After the program finishes running, the word counts will be written to a files named `FILE_{letter}.txt` in the a subdirectory of the provided directory, called Results.
+After the program finishes running, the word counts will be written to a files named `FILE_{letter}.txt` given directory.
 The excluded words count will be written to a file named `excluded_count.txt` in the same directory.

 The total non-excluded word count and excluded word count will be printed to the console.